 - fundamental research into radioactivity

 - curium, the chemical element with atomic number 96, is named after her

 - the curie is a former unit of radioactive decay

-- her daughter Irene 1897-1956 was to win a chemistry Nobel Prize in 1935 with her husband Frederic Joliot Curie for work on artificial radioactivity
+- her daughter Irene was to win the Nobel Prize in Chemistry in 1935 with her husband Frederic Joliot Curie for work on artificial radioactivity

 - the Marie Curie museum in Warsaw housed in her birthplace is the only museum in the world devoted to her life and remarkable career